FIN392/PowerShell/xLog/README.md

 <ul>
 	Object with the following information:<br>
 	<ul>
-		'xLog'     : TRUE.
+		'xLog': TRUE.
 This is just a flag indicating that the variable is correct.<br>
-		'File'     : Name of log file.<br>
+		'File': Name of log file.<br>
 		'LocalTime': Timestamp for log entries is UTC by default.
 If this parameter is present, the time will be based local time zone.<br>
-		'Reverse'  : Entries are added at the end of the file by default.
+		'Reverse': Entries are added at the end of the file by default.
 If this parameter is present, the entry is added at the beginning.<br>
-		'Console'  : If this parameter is present, the entry is additionally written in host (typically the console screen).<br>
+		'Console': If this parameter is present, the entry is additionally written in host (typically the console screen).<br>
-		'Encoding' : Encode the entry in a specific character set.
+		'Encoding': Encode the entry in a specific character set.
 See additional information in the parameter '-Encoding' of cmdlet 'Set-Content'.<br>
 	</ul>
 	Mandatory.<br>
 </ul>